You have been told you have enthesitis-related arthritis. You may wonder what it is and what it means for you.

 ERA is an autoimmune disease

 You may need to take different kinds of medicine for ERA.
-Medication is used for the following reasons:
+Medication is used to:

-- to reduce inflammation of the joints and entheses
+- reduce inflammation of the joints and entheses

-- to prevent damage to bone, cartilage, ligaments, and tendons within the joints
+- prevent damage to bone, cartilage, ligaments, and tendons within the joints

 You may need to take these medicines for a short time, on and off for a number of years, or for many years.
 The amount of time you need to take the medicine depends on:

 - if the doctor can see inflammation in your joints and entheses, by noticing swelling and warmth